prudhviraju0108/gcp-devops-project/readme.md

-# This is repo for a GCP devops project
+# Docker flask application
+- This is written in Python
+- This is deployed on GKE